 Discover the stunning architecture and unique cultural heritage of Russia's most interesting cities on a Volga River cruise that combines the Volga River, the Moscow Canal and various other waterways.
 The longest river in Europe, the powerful waterway flows through Russia, all the way to the Caspian Sea.
 As the Volga passes through all manner of different landscapes, a cruise along it gives passengers the chance to truly appreciate the vastness and diversity of Russia.Read More

-Many Volga River cruises visit Kostroma, where the streets fan out from a central square in a classical 18th and 19th layout and you can see medieval peasant homes and the golden dome of Ipatievsky Monastery and museum.
+Many Volga River cruises visit Kostroma, where the streets fan out from a central square in a classical 18th and 19th century layout and you can see medieval peasant homes and the golden dome of Ipatievsky Monastery and museum.
 On your Volga River cruise, you may also enjoy an excursion to Nizhni Novgorod, home to political exiles for years and recently opened to tourism, or a stop in the ancient seat of the Tatar Empire, Kazan, where a unique blend of Muslim and Christian influences still exists.
-Most Volga River cruises also sail to Uglich, one of the oldest towns in Russia, and Volograd, which used to be called Stalingrad and is the site of the famous WWII Battle.
+Many Volga River cruises also sail to Uglich, one of the oldest towns in Russia, and Volograd, which used to be called Stalingrad and is the site of the famous WWII Battle.

-Tailormade Holidays to Volga River
+Volga River Hotels

-On the Go are expert at planning holidays in Russia — tailored to suit your individual requirements.
-Please have a look at some of the tailormade itineraries below that we have created for our clients which include Volga River .
+Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Volga River .